loresmt/loresmt-2021/README.md

 ## References
 <pre>
 @inproceedings{ojha-etal-2021-findings,
-title = "Findings of the LoResMT 2021 Shared Task on COVID and Sign Language for Low-Resource Languages", author = "Ojha, Atul Kr. and Liu, Chao-Hong  and Kann, Katharina  and Ortega, John and Satam, Sheetal and Fransen, Theodorus", booktitle = {"Proceedings of the 4th Workshop on Technologies for MT of Low Resource Languages"}, month = aug, year = "2021"
+title = {Findings of the {LoResMT 2021 Shared Task on COVID and Sign Language for Low-Resource Languages}}, author = {Ojha, Atul Kr. and Liu, Chao-Hong  and Kann, Katharina  and Ortega, John and Satam, Sheetal and Fransen, Theodorus}, booktitle = {Proceedings of the 4th Workshop on Technologies for MT of Low Resource Languages}, year = {2021}
 }
 </pre>
 <pre>